miklevin/MikeLev.in/_posts/2025-10-01-refactoring-pipulate-persistent-notebook-workflows.md

 print(full)
 ```

+This workflow mirrors the linear, one-way data flow of a classic Unix pipe, but
+with one crucial difference: **persistence**.
+A Unix pipe (`command1 |
+command2`) is a stateless, in-memory stream; the output of one command is
+immediately fed to the next, and if the process stops, the data is gone.
+Pipulate, in contrast, is **stateful**.
+Each `pip.set()` call acts like a dam,
+saving the result of that "command" to a persistent reservoir on disk.
+This
+allows the workflow to be paused and resumed at any time—even after a full
+system restart—because the data for each completed step is securely stored and
+waiting for the next cell to retrieve it.

 So a few things are obvious to me.
 First, I'm changing method names and making
 subtle changes to the API.
 I am aware I could fix this with massive search and
 replaces against the entire codebase, but I don't want to.
 Maybe later when I